openaps/AndroidAPSdocs/docs/EN/Module/module.md

 You can choose any smartwatch with Android Wear 1.x and above.
 Most loopers wear a Sony Smartwatch 3 (SWR50) as it is the only watch that can get readings from Dexcom G5/G5 when phone is out of range.
 Some other watches can be patched to work as a standalone receiver as well (see [this documentation](https://github.com/NightscoutFoundation/xDrip/wiki/Patching-Android-Wear-devices-for-use-with-the-G5) for more details).

 Users are creating a [list of tested phones and watches](https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit?usp=sharing).
-There are different watchfaces for use with AndroidAPS, which you can find [here](../Configuration/Watchfaces.md).
+There are different watchfaces for use with AAPS, which you can find [here](../Configuration/Watchfaces.md).

 To record a phone or watch that isn't already listed in the spreadsheet then please fill in the [form](https://docs.google.com/forms/d/e/1FAIpQLScvmuqLTZ7MizuFBoTyVCZXuDb__jnQawEvMYtnnT9RGY6QUw/viewform).